panjitito/dashfusion-app-ads/README.md

 # dashfusion-app-ads
-app-ads.txt for apps from Dash Fusion
+app-ads.txt for apps from Dash Fusion in Google Playstore.